Gigawiz/RipLeech/README.txt

 RipLeech is designed to allow you to download YouTube videos to your hard drive in mp3 or mp4 format.

 *Changelog*
+V3.5A-1
+Fixed "File Not Found" error for FFMPEG

 V3.4A
 Added ripleech protocol.
 Simply place ripleech:// before your youtube link to open the downloader Moved ripleech install folder to C:\Program Files\NiCoding\Ripleech.